msg-systems/holmes-extractor/README.md

   - Activation is tracked separately for each phraselet.
 Each time a match for a phraselet is encountered, the activation for that phraselet is set to the score returned by the match, unless the existing activation is already greater than that score.
-If the parameter `use_frequency_factor` is set to `True` (the default), each score are scaled by the frequency factor of its phraselet, meaning that words that occur less frequently in the corpus lead to higher scores.
+If the parameter `use_frequency_factor` is set to `True` (the default), each score are scaled by the frequency factor of its phraselet, meaning that words that occur less frequently in the corpus give rise to higher scores.
   - For as long as the activation score for a phraselet has a value above zero, it is reduced by 1 divided by a configurable number (`maximum_activation_distance`; default: 75) as each new word is read.
   - The score returned by a match depends on whether the match was produced by a single-word noun phraselet that matched an entire word (`single_word_score`; default: 50), another type of single-word phraselet or a noun phraselet that matched a subword (`single_word_any_tag_score`; default: 20),